keithbsmiley-other/emilysite/_posts/2021-11-15-Science-of-Meditation-part-three.md

 > If SSRIs are efficacious in IBS, primary central mechanism of action seems most plausible, but peripheral effects may still contribute, particularly in view of the huge amounts of 5HT stored by the enterochromaffin cells.”[^44]

 ### It’s Electric
 Enterochromaffin, for those that don’t know (read: me), are a type of specialized cell that live in the GI tract that play a large role in endocrine function.
 They also receive neural input that trigger the release of hormones.
-They are typically found on the outside of the lumen (opening of the tube-like structure that is your intestines) of the intestinal tract.[^45]
+They are typically found on the outside of the lumen (opening of the tube-like structure that is your intestines) of the intestinal tract.[^45] EC cells also make up the largest amount of intestinal epithelial enteroendocrine (EE) cells.
+EE cells are specific to the gastrointenstinal tract and pancreas.
+They serve an endcrinatic function by creating GI hormones or peptied.
+They serve as the largest part of the enteric endocrine system--the subset of the endocrine system just as the enteric nervous system is a smaller piece of the nervous system.

 Constanza Alcaino et al., authors of “A population of gut epithelial enterochromaffin cells is mechanosensitive and requires Piezo2 to convert force into serotonin release”, argue that these enterochromaffin (EC) cells are also “mechanosensory cells  that release serotonin in response to epithelial forces, and thereby regulate intestinal fluid secretion.”[^46]